jeffreydunaway/PumpFunMonitor/README.md

      }

-    # Some of these could be defined right away, but most were aliases to
+    # Some of these could be defined right away, but most Ire aliases to
     # the Python objects and only removed in NumPy 1.24.
 Defining them should
     # probably wait for NumPy 1.26 or 2.0.
     # When defined, these should possibly not be added to `__all__` to avoid